HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 * **CQ** – "Calling any station." {{< link id="T2A08" >}} Use this when you want someone—anyone—to come back to you.
 * **DX** – Refers to distance.
 "Working DX" means you're trying to make long-distance or foreign contacts.

-> **Key Information:** The procedural signal "CQ" means "calling any station"—it’s how you start a conversation.
-"QSY" means to change frequency, and "QRM" refers to interference from other stations.

 These codes and abbreviations are part of ham radio's unique language.
-They help streamline communication and are understood globally.
-Knowing them will make you sound like a pro—and they also show up on the test!

 So there you have it—FM in a nutshell.
 It's beginner-friendly, reliable, and perfect for everyday conversations.
 Whether you’re checking into a net or chatting across town, FM is probably your go-to.
 Enjoy it!